Mirror symmetry and Hitchin systems on DM curves: SYZ Duality: Moduli spaces of Higgs bundles

 \tbf{Case \uppercase\expandafter{\romannumeral 1}}: Assume that the image of $\alpha$ in $H_{\et}^2(\mc X,\mbb G_m)$ is zero.
-Then, there is a locally free sheaf $E$ on $\mc X$ such that the associated frame bundle is a $\GL_r$-lifting of $\mc P_{\PGL_r}$.
-Moreover, by the Kummer sequence (\ref{equ: kummer seq}), the determinant line bundle $\dett(E)$ is uniquely determined up to an $r$-th power of some line bundle.
-We then have the proposition:
+Then, there is a locally free sheaf $E$ on $\mc X$ such that the associated frame bundle is a $\GL_r$-lifting of $\mc P_{\PGL_r}$ and $\delta([\dett(E)^\vee])=\alpha$.
+Moreover, by the Kummer sequence \ref{equ: kummer seq}, we see that $\dett(E)$ is uniquely determined up to an $r$-th power of some line bundle.
+We therefor have the proposition: